About

 OTHER ACTIVITIES

-Prior to having its own facilities, the Foundation occasionally programmed well-attended events at arts venues in New York City such as P.S.1/MoMA and The Kitchen.
+In addition to having its own facilities, the Foundation occasionally programs well-attended events at arts venues in New York City such as P.S.1/MoMA, The Kitchen, and the Museum of the Moving Image.
 These programs, called “Evenings with Esopus,” generally coincided with the release of an issue, and reflecting the multidisciplinary approach of the magazine, incorporate poetry readings, musical concerts, film screenings, panel discussions, and theatrical performances from magazine contributors.
-Editor Tod Lippy is regularly invited to speak about the magazine to high school, college, and graduate-school students (recent lectures have been given at New York’s Nightingale-Bamford School for Girls, the Elizabeth Irwin High School, the School of Visual Arts, and USC’s Roski School of Fine Arts in Los Angeles).
-The Foundation will offer small-scale performances for the general public and lectures for students in its new space, and will continue to program larger events in collaboration with other institutions.
+Editor Tod Lippy is regularly invited to speak about the magazine to high school, college, and graduate-school students (recent lectures have been given at New York’s Nightingale-Bamford School for Girls, the Elizabeth Irwin High School, the School of Visual Arts, the Hunter College M.F.A. program, Rice University in Houston, Texas, and USC’s Roski School of Fine Arts in Los Angeles).

 The Esopus Foundation also continues to add interactive capabilities to its website, in line with its mission to promote and encourage communication between artists and the public.